 Narcissists tend to get extremely angry and volatile, especially toward those they’re fighting with.
 Many people who are arguing with a narcissist cope by simply leaving the conversation or avoiding them.
 For others, they try to stick around and deescalate the argument.
 This can be extremely challenging but with time and patience, it is possible.

-A narcissist is someone who suffers from narcissistic personality disorder and as a result, views themselves in a higher than thou attitude, where they believe they are more special and deserving of things.1 They tend to have a diagnosis of narcissistic personality disorder, which is marked by grandiose thinking, inflated sense of ego, lack of empathy and a need to be admired by all.
+A narcissist is someone who suffers from narcissistic personality disorder and as a result, views themselves in a higher-than-thou attitude, where they believe they are more special and deserving of things.1 They tend to have a diagnosis of narcissistic personality disorder, which is marked by grandiose thinking, an inflated sense of ego, a lack of empathy, and a need to be admired by all.
 They often have deep-rooted insecurities and fears which are covered by these narcissist traits.

 Key Phrases to Disarm a Narcissist

-Dealing with a narcissist can be difficult, whether it’s someone you’re in a relationship with, your parents, your boss, or your mother-in-law.
-The arguments and fights which ensue with narcissists are extremely draining and emotional and can impact your mental health.
-Knowing these phrases can be a key step in cutting a narcissist off from their narcissistic supply and preventing you from being an on-going victim of their abuse.
+Dealing with a narcissist can be difficult, whether they are your partner, parents, boss, or mother-in-law.
+The arguments and fights that ensue with narcissists are extremely draining and emotional and can impact your mental health.
+Knowing these phrases can be a key step in cutting a narcissist off from their narcissistic supply and preventing you from being an ongoing victim of their abuse.

 The following are 16 key phrases to disarm a narcissist: